 When you click on an ad, it’s not just the advertiser and the website hosting the ad who find out about it.
-To help them improve the performance of ads in general, there are at least seven different types of companies potentially monitoring every ad click on the internet.
+To help them improve the performance of ads in general, there are at least eight different types of companies potentially monitoring every ad click on the internet.

 Here are the stages of tracking that you can expect almost any time you click on an ad on the internet.

 Stage 1: Website Tracking

 Unless the website you click the ad on has a direct relationship with its advertisers, they will likely only be told about clicks via the ad network or supply-side platform (SSP) they contract with (more on that in a moment).
 They may also occasionally have extra tracking technology in place that verifies clicks (but this is rare).

 However, more and more websites are opting to have external link clicks tracked via their analytics, and this could potentially include any ads running on their site.
 This is generally done via something like Google Tag Manager, as it’s easy to set up, and then the stats are collected in Google Analytics.

 For most websites, their Google Analytics data is held on Google’s servers.
 Google Analytics data should not be shared with Google unless specific options are ticked within its setup.